 What holiday rental amenities do people typically look for when visiting Queensland?

-In terms of holiday home amenities, travellers visiting Queensland most often look for Internet, TV and Pool.
+In terms of holiday home amenities, travellers visiting Queensland most often look for Pool, Pets allowed and Air conditioning.

 How many accommodation offers are there in Queensland?